chromaui/chromatic-cli/README.md

 ## Compatibility & versioning

-Compatibility is guaranteed between this package and chromatic like so:
+Compatibility is guaranteed between this package and Chromatic like so:

-- Production chromatic ensures it’s compatible with what’s on NPM
+- Production Chromatic ensures it’s compatible with what’s on NPM
-- What's on the master branch is equal to what's published on npm
+- What's on the master branch is equal to what's published on NPM
-- This package ensures it’s compatible with production chromatic
+- This package ensures it’s compatible with production Chromatic

 To facilitate upgrading in the future, removing and adding features, this is the process:

-- Any new features will have to be on chromatic production before they could be used in this package
+- Any new features will have to be on Chromatic production before they could be used in this package
 - We can feature flags to be able to test new functionality
 - Chromatic production can not remove any features this package depends on until after the usage has been removed from this package.
   Plus a grace period so users have upgraded